Oseltamivir: Resistance

-H1N1 flu or "Swine flu"
+H1N1 flu or "swine flu"

 As of 15 December 2010, the World Health Organization (WHO) reported 314 samples of the prevalent 2009 pandemic H1N1 flu tested worldwide showed resistance to oseltamivir.

 The CDC found sporadic oseltamivir-resistant 2009 H1N1 virus infections had been identified, including with rare episodes of limited transmission, but the public health impact had been limited.
 Those sporadic cases of resistance were found in immunosuppressed patients during oseltamivir treatment and persons who developed illness while receiving oseltamivir chemoprophylaxis.

 During 2011, a new influenza A(H1N1)2009 variant with mildly reduced oseltamivir (and zanamivir) sensitivity was detected in more than 10% of community specimens in Singapore and more than 30% of samples from northern Australia.

 While there is concern that antiviral resistance may develop in people with haematologic malignancies due to their inability to reduce viral loads and several surveillance studies found oseltamivir-resistant pH1N1 after administration of oseltamivir in those people, as of November 2013, widespread transmission of oseltamivir-resistant pH1N1 has not occurred.

 During the 2007–08 flu season, the US CDC found 10.9% of H1N1 samples (n=1,020) to be resistant.
 In the 2008–09 season, the proportion of resistant H1N1 increased to 99.4%, while no other seasonal strains (H3N2, B) showed resistance.

 Seasonal flu

 From 2009 to 2014, oseltamivir resistance was very low in seasonal flu.
-In the 2010–11 flu season, 99.1% of H1N1, 99.8% of H3N, and 100% of Influenza B remained oseltamivir susceptible in the US.
+In the 2010–11 flu season, 99.1% of H1N1, 99.8% of H3N2, and 100% of Influenza B remained oseltamivir susceptible in the US.
 In January 2012, the US and European CDCs reported all seasonal flu samples tested since October 2011 to be oseltamivir susceptible.
 In the 2013–14 season only 1% of 2009 H1N1 viruses showed oseltamivir resistance.
 No other influenza viruses were resistant to oseltamivir.

 H3N2

 Three studies have found resistance in 0%, 3.3%, and 18% of subjects.
-In the study with the 18% resistance rate, the subjects were children, many of whom had not been previously exposed to influenza and therefore had a weakened immune response; the results suggest that higher and earlier dosing may be necessary in such populations.
+In the study with the 18% resistance rate, the subjects were children, many of whom had not been previously exposed to influenza virus and therefore had a weakened immune response; the results suggest that higher and earlier dosing may be necessary in such populations.